Concrete bus shelters in Canberra: Design

 Various minor amendments were made to the design after the first series was installed; for instance, "Series II" shelters had a precast concrete floor and no backrest for the bench.
 The Series II shelters located near schools did not have a bench.
 At least five different series were produced.
 A design for a windowless variant of the shelters was developed in the 1970s, but none were produced.
 Since they were first installed, the shelters have been painted cream colour, and their fibreglass window frames and benches have been orange.

 The shelters' Lexan windows proved to be a weak point.
 They were easily damaged by vandals, and could be pushed out of their frames or burnt.
 The ACT Transport Branch experimented with a different type of Lexan, but it also proved unsatisfactory.
 Consideration was given to using wire glass, but this option was rejected after glaziers advised the government that such windows would be more dangerous than Lexan if they were shattered.
 Efforts to replace damaged windows were eventually abandoned, and many of the shelters are now windowless.
 This has led to complaints about the shelters being cold and drafty.

-Lighting has not been installed in the bus shelters.
-However, in 2021 the ACT Government was experimenting with adding solar-powered lights to two of the shelters at a location in the suburb of Mitchell.
+Lighting was not originally installed in any of the concrete bus shelters.
+This led to a perception that they were unsafe at night.
+During 2021 the ACT Government added solar-powered lights to two of the shelters in the suburb of Mitchell as a trial.
+A further 31 shelters were fitted with lighting in 2023.
+Work to install lighting in 28 more concrete and glass bus shelters began in July 2026, with the ACT Government stating that this is part of a program of progressively modifying bus shelters in this way.